 Ticks are very tiny insects and that makes them extremely dangerous.
 Immature deer ticks in New Jersey are so tiny that they can be smaller than a pin head and adult deer ticks in NJ are only slightly larger.
 Both young and mature ticks can carry and transmit Lyme disease.
 Despite their name, deer ticks do not only drop off deer.
 Mice, cats, dogs, rabbits and other warm blooded creatures are also modes of tick transport so ticks can wind up in your yard whether or not deer are present.
 Mice, cats, and dogs can also bring ticks into the house and because they are so tiny they can live indoors undetected.
 Humans are also modes of transport for ticks.
 Like bed bugs, ticks are hitchhikers.
 Ticks grab hold of humans passing by them, work their way under clothes and attach to exposed skin for feeding.
 This is why it is extremely important to check your clothes and skin for ticks before returning indoors, especially your lower pants, legs and shoes.

-Arkadia's natural tick treatment in NJ not only minimizes the risk of contracting Lyme disease by lowering the tick population in your NJ lawn and yard, but we do so by using green pest control solutions.
-That's right!
-There are no harmful pesticides used when our organic tick treatment is performed.
-Our NJ state licensed pest control technicians use a botanical pyrethrum based spray solution, which is a plant based spray derived from the plant chrysanthemum.
-Our green pyrethrum based spray not only controls the deer tick population but also helps to control a wide variety of crawling insects.
-It's a broad spectrum green treatment that can also keep fleas under control as well.
-Our organic tick service in New Jersey is one of a kind and is only offered by Arkadia - Eco Pest Control.
+Arkadia’s natural tick treatment in NJ not only minimizes the risk of contracting Lyme disease by lowering the tick population in your NJ lawn and yard, but we do so by using green pest control solutions.
+That’s right!
+There are no harmful pesticides used when our green tick treatment is performed.
+Our NJ state licensed pest control technicians use a botanical cedar oil based spray solution.
+Our green cedar oil based spray not only controls the deer tick population but also helps to control a wide variety of crawling insects.
+It’s a broad spectrum green treatment that can also keep fleas under control as well.
+Our green tick service in New Jersey is one of a kind and is only offered by Arkadia – Eco Pest Control.
 Allow us to provide your family with our earth-friendly tick services and enjoy the sun all summer long the best way you can; the natural way.
 No pesticides decaying in the soil, no chemicals seeping into water wells, streams, rivers and lakes.
-Go green this summer and join our NJ family with our certified organic tick control service.
-Check out our Organic Pest Control treatment page to find out more about our green services.
+Go green this summer and join our NJ family with our certified green tick control service.
+Check out our Green Pest Control treatment page to find out more about our green services.

 Should I see a doctor after a tick bite?